-SEO for e-commerce is a lot like SEO for any other website.
+E-commerce SEO is a lot like SEO for any other website.
 You’re trying to show the bots that crawl the internet that your web page is the one most relevant to a search term.
 It’s how you generate organic traffic (traffic you don’t have to pay for) for your e-commerce store.

-Effective SEO can boost your page to the top of a Google search engine results page (SERP), right beneath the paid ads and next to the sponsored sidebar content, without you paying anything—it merely requires an investment of time and effort.
+Effective e-commerce SEO can boost your page to the top of a Google search engine results page (SERP), right beneath the paid ads and next to the sponsored sidebar content, without you paying anything—it merely requires an investment of time and effort.